admiralorbiter/Signpost/vr_project_ideas.md

 ### **Bloom's Taxonomy Mountain**
 Climb a 3D mountain where each level represents a different cognitive level.
 Interactive learning objects at each altitude demonstrate the difference between remembering vs. creating.
 Perfect for your AI and education focus.

-### **The Student Motivation Laboratory**
-Virtual students react to different teaching approaches in real-time.
-Adjust variables like humor, challenge level, and personal connection to see engagement meters change.
-Reflects your "Goldilocks" classroom research.

-### **AI Tutor Comparison Chamber**
-Side-by-side rooms showing human vs. AI teaching the same concept.
-Walk between them to experience the difference in empathy, understanding, and connection.
-Great for your "When the Code Listens Better" themes.

 ### **The Rubric Reality Check**
 Submit work to a virtual AI grader and see the scoring process visualized in 3D space.
 Watch as different criteria light up and scores accumulate.
 Perfect showcase for your "Two-Shot Rubric Reviewer" work.

-### **Memory Palace Builder**
-Create and walk through your own memory palace for any subject.
-Place knowledge objects in virtual rooms, then test recall by navigating the space.
-Educational and personally meaningful.

 ### **The Socratic Dialogue Simulator**
 Have philosophical conversations with historical figures in their period-appropriate settings.
 Questions branch based on your responses, demonstrating the power of inquiry-based learning.